 }

-Step 5: Using Localized Strings in Your UI
+Step 5: Accessing Localized Strings in Your UI

-For a string with a placeholder, like `greetUser`, the generated code creates a method that accepts the placeholder's value as an argument: localizations.greetUser('Flutter Dev').
+l10n.homePageGreeting. - For strings with placeholders like `greetUser`, a method is generated that accepts the placeholder's value as an argument:

-Real-world applications often require more than simple string replacement.
-You'll need to handle plurals, gender-specific language, and locale-aware formatting for dates and numbers.
-The intl package and ARB format provide elegant solutions for these complexities.
+Real-world applications require more sophisticated localization.
+You'll frequently encounter the need for pluralization, gender-specific text, and locale-aware formatting of dates and numbers.
+The ARB format and the intl package provide elegant solutions for these challenges.

-Let's add a string to our app_en.arb to display a message about a number of unread messages:
+Let's add a string to `app_en.arb` to display a message about the number of songs in a playlist.

 {